City of Adelaide

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-Analysis of the hours worked by the Cradle Coast Region's female resident workers in 2016 compared to Tasmania shows that there was a higher proportion of people who worked part-time (34 hours or less) and a lower proportion of people worked full-time (35 hours or more).
+Analysis of the hours worked by the City of Adelaide's female resident workers in 2016 compared to South Australia shows that there was a lower proportion of people who worked part-time (34 hours or less) and a higher proportion of people worked full-time (35 hours or more).

-The major differences between the hours worked by the female resident workers of the Cradle Coast Region and Tasmania were:
+The major differences between the hours worked by the female resident workers of the City of Adelaide and South Australia were:

-The largest changes in hours worked by the female resident workers in the Cradle Coast Region between 2011 and 2016 were:
+The largest changes in hours worked by the female resident workers in the City of Adelaide between 2011 and 2016 were: